monishacm/gateways/README.md

 **Response** - On successful login returns 200(OK) and authorization token in headers.

 ### Signup
-There is also a signup api available to add new user.
+There is also a signup api available to add new user if required.
 **POST http://localhost:8080/signup**
 ```
 {